 Slip and fall accidents can be catastrophic, especially for the elderly.
 An uneven curb or faulty staircase can lead to broken bones, concussions, head and brain injuries, and neck and back injuries.
 A victim of a slip and fall accident may suffer chronic pain and never fully recover.
 If the HOA could have prevented your harmful accident, you have the right to bring a claim against it in a Texas court.

 If a plaintiff proves a slip and fall case against the HOA, the HOA’s insurance company pays for damages.
 Damages may include medical bills, pain and suffering, lost wages, and emotional distress.
 There may be other defendants who are also responsible for your accident, such as a third party contractor or company the HOA put in charge of maintaining a property.

 Brian White | Houston Slip & Fall Attorney

 If you have been the victim of a dangerous situation resulting in a slip and fall injury, please contact Brian White today to get the compensation and rights you deserve.
 Brian White is an experienced Houston personal injury attorney with years of experience in accident cases, including slip and fall cases.
 Brian White can assist you in navigating the complex Texas laws regarding slip and fall cases, and ensure that you do not get short sighted by the legal system.
-Call us today for a free initial consultation so we can review your case and determine the best strategy to receive the maximum amount of compensation to cover your injuries.
+Call us today for a free initial consultation so we can review your case.
 Premise liability cases must be brought within a specific time period, so it is important to contact us as soon as possible so we can ensure your case gets settled.